Unbiased Bike Reviews, Guides & How-To's

 Gravel tires are made from harder compounds because they are usually ridden on hardpacked gravel and dirt roads with small and large rocks.
 This makes them more durable and more efficient as well.
 Their tread profile is also less aggressive and slicker, which is ideal for dry and dusty summer riding.

-At first glance, frame geometry looks pretty much the same when you compare gravel and cyclocross bikes.
+At first glance, frame geometry looks pretty much the same when we look at the cyclocross vs gravel bike discussion.
 However, big differences disclose themselves upon closer inspection.

 As cyclocross bikes are made for short and aggressive efforts, they’re built around a frame that’s optimized for performance.
 It has a shorter wheelbase, higher bottom bracket, steeper head tube angle, and more saddle-to-handlebar drop.